avovk/Session/README.md

 Session::set('userID',5);

 //Get the variable userID from the session
-//returns emptySet if not set.
+//returns empty set if not set.
 $userID = Session:get('userID');

+//check if the variable userID is allowed to be used by checking if it's in $_config if(Session::inConfig('userID')){
+    return true;
+}

 //check if the variable userID exists in the session if(Session::exists('userID')){